openenclave/openenclave/new_platforms/docs/GettingStarted.md

 Environment (TEE) platforms:

 * ARM TrustZone with a Linux Host Application
-* Intel SGX with a Windows Host Application
+* Intel SGX with a Windows Host Application via the Intel SGX SDK

-Support for a Windows Host application on ARM TrustZone and native Open Enclave support for Windows SGX will be added in the future.
+Support for a Windows Host application on ARM TrustZone and native Open Enclave support for a Windows Host application on Intel SGX will be added in the future.

 In addition, this preview includes support for testing your enclave under simulation when developing on Windows and Linux.